(415 ILCS 60/13)

 shall be considered a separate entity for the purpose of registration.

-year.
+year in which it is to expire.
 Pesticide dealers shall be certified in accordance with Section 9

 of this Act.